Marble Palace (Kolkata): Appearances in fiction

 The final scene of the French novel Le vol des cigognes de Jean-Christophe Grangé takes place in the Marble Palace.

 Access

 Because Marble Palace remains a private residence, photography is prohibited.
-Entry is free, but a permit must be obtained 24 hours in advance from the West Bengal Tourism Information Bureau at B. B. D. Bagh, Kolkata.
-Inside the house, there are guides who give visitors a tour of the house, although the parts of the house which are still inhabited remain off-limits.
+Entry is free, and no permit is required for entry, now.
+IlInside the house, there are guides who give visitors a tour of the house, although the parts of the house which are still inhabited remain off-limits.
 Marble Palace is open from 10am to 4pm on all days except Mondays and Thursdays.